davidecatucci3/gale-shapely/README.md

 - Includes input validation for matching array lengths

 ## Files
-Main.java: implementation of the algorithm TestMain.java: use the algorithm
+- Main.java: implementation of the algorithm
+- TestMain.java: use the algorithm

-## How to use it
+## How it works
 The algorithm works through iterative proposals:
 1. Unmatched entities propose to their next preferred choice
 2. Targets accept or refuse proposals based on their own rankings